complexorganizations/shadowsocks-manager/.github/readme.md

 ### Shadowsocks Manager

-If wireguard is blocked, the alternative.
+We strongly recommend that you use [WireGuard](https://github.com/complexorganizations/wireguard-manager) instead of Shadowsocks, but your best option is Shadowsocks if wireguard is blocked.

 ---
 ### Installation